In 1698, Tsar Peter I of Russia (1672–1725), better known as Peter the Great, arrived in England to learn about shipbuilding and navigation.

 He hoped to investigate and learn about all types of technology and science, especially the latest on shipbuilding and navigation.
 He also wanted to study the way fleets were organised, and recruit specialists to travel home with him to help build a Russian navy.

-William wanted to increase trade with Russia, which had plenty of pitch, potash, tallow, leather, grain and furs to trade.
-Also, by travelling through Russia, European merchants hoped to join in the lucrative eastern luxury trade in silk and spices.
+King William III of England meanwhile wanted to increase trade with Russia, which had plenty of pitch, potash, tallow, leather, grain and furs to trade.

 Peter was also given free access to all naval and military bases, including the arsenal and gun foundry at Woolwich.
 He was also invited to review the naval fleet at Portsmouth.

-Peter was interested in astronomy because of its link with navigation, so he visited the Royal Observatory at Greenwich, observing Venus with the first Astronomer Royal, John Flamsteed.
+Peter was interested in astronomy because of its links with navigation, so he visited the Royal Observatory at Greenwich, observing Venus from the Octagon Room with the first Astronomer Royal, John Flamsteed.
 He also visited the Royal Society and the Tower of London to view the Royal Mint.

 Before Peter became tsar, Russia had no navy at all.
-After his reign, Russian industry and armed forces were completely reorganised, and the country became a successful naval power.
+After his reign, Russian industry and armed forces were completely reorganised, and the country became a significant naval power.